Best Road Trips in the UK

 ADVENTURE TIP

 Your spare tyre should always be in your car.
-But you won’t be able to access it unless you have a car jack and locking wheel nut key in there too.
+But you won’t be able to use it unless you have a car jack and locking wheel nut key in there, too.
 Our handy car maintenance guide tells you how to change a spare tyre.

 The Lake District

-As England's largest National Park, the Lake District is home to some charming villages, rolling hills, and of course, enormous lakes.
+As England's largest National Park, the Lake District is home to charming villages, rolling hills, and (of course) enormous lakes.
 Exploring the area is excellent for a long weekend.

 Our recommended driving adventure will take you to and from Windermere in an 85-mile loop through historic towns worthy of an overnight stay.